PiRogueToolSuite/piroguetoolsuite.github.io/content/blog/Analysis report ApnaTunnel - 2025-04/index.md

 This request is the exact same of the one that is made when clicking the "Update online" button in the "Config Updater" of the application.

-When connecting to the various VPN servers, we encounter various behahviors.
+When connecting to the various VPN servers, we encounter various behaviors.
 Some connections are initiated with a websocket to a random subdomain of `frogflyer[.]xyz`, some other don't.
 Many of the connections we tried were not working.
 Some other connections instantly sent continuous data over the VPN but we couldn't figure out what it was.
 Another initiated a connection to `econet.zigssh[.]com`.

 ## Conclusion